 While it’s business unusual, let’s not lose sight of the fact that consumer demand hasn’t gone to zero.
 People are still buying and searching now more than ever.

-Given these unprecedented times, now more than ever, as small business owners, it’s important to focus on what’s within our control and be there for our customers in the most helpful ways.
+Given these unprecedented times, now more than ever, as small Business during COVID19 business owners, it’s important to focus on what’s within our control and be there for our customers in the most helpful ways.

 So, what can you do?
 How can you serve in helpful ways?

-From a marketing standpoint, these are a few recommendations to help you adapt your marketing during COVID-19.
+From a marketing standpoint, these are a few recommendations to help you adapt your marketing business during COVID19.

 If you are B2C and a retailer considers these: